r3k4t/web-port-info/README.md

 <h6>Author : RKT</h6>

-Web-port-info is a Website Port Information Gathering Tool.
+Web-port-info is a Website Port Information Gathering Tool.It can help to show any website port name,version,reason,extrainfo,cpe.

 ### Setup ###